csvn/ng-esm/README.md

 # ng-esm

-> For using Angular with ecmascript modules and ES2015
+> ES2015 modules and decorators with Angular 1

 ## Progress
 * Currently pre-alpha